 Role of the Assistant Minister

 The Assistant Minister will attend meetings where possible and may appoint a proxy.
-Liaison will be through the Secretariat (Department of Agriculture and Water Resources), unless otherwise advised.
+Liaison will be through the Secretariat (Department of Agriculture), unless otherwise advised.

 The Assistant Minister has discretion to review and amend these Terms of Reference at any time.